emmavray/lean-finance-tools/README.md

 I recommend you clone the repo, create a Scratchpad.lean file, and start defining some Scenarios.

-Lean provides the ability to evaluate functions directly in your code editor via #eval - this is the entire motiviation of this project:
+Lean provides the ability to evaluate functions directly in your code editor via `#eval` - this is the entire motivation of this project:

 ```
 def plan : Scenario := {